Stax

 What is IEEE 754?

-IEEE 754 is the international standard for floating-point arithmetic.
-It defines how decimal numbers are stored in binary using a sign bit, exponent bits, and a mantissa (fraction) field.
+IEEE 754 is the international standard for floating-point arithmetic, adopted by virtually all modern processors and programming languages.
+It defines how decimal numbers are stored in binary using three fields: a sign bit (0 for positive, 1 for negative), an exponent field (biased encoding of the power of 2), and a mantissa (fraction) field that stores the significant digits.

 Why do floating point numbers have rounding errors?